Channel drift: Counterexamples

-The former Family Channel is one of the few known instances in which the amount of channel drift allowed was limited to some degree.
-Launching as religious network CBN Satellite Service (a cable extension of televangelist Pat Robertson's Christian Broadcasting Network) in 1977, it later incorporated family-oriented secular programs by 1984, which became the channel's dominant form of programming for nearly two decades.
-In 1990, CBN agreed to spin off the network to International Family Entertainment, but with strings attached: it is required to air CBN's flagship program The 700 Club twice each weekday as well as a day-long CBN telethon each January in perpetuity as part of a long-term time-buy.
-Following its sale to News Corporation, CBN made another long-term time-buy on the station to air a daily half-hour CBN talk show, then known as Living the Life, to the lineup.
-After The Walt Disney Company acquired the channel from News Corporation in 2001, Disney planned to reformat the channel as "XYZ" (a reverse reference to the American Broadcasting Company's abbreviation) and shift its target to a more hip audience such as college students or young women; possibly to avoid redundancies with the existing family-friendly Disney Channel.
-To create XYZ, Fox Family would have had to cease to exist — Disney would have had to create XYZ as an entirely new network, and negotiate carriage agreements with pay television providers from scratch (something that, in modern times, is fairly common, but would have been much more disruptive to one of the most widely distributed channels on cable).
-Nonetheless, under the ABC Family brand, the channel drifted from its strictly family-friendly format under Disney ownership; the channel gradually dropped series aimed at children from its schedule and incorporated programs aimed at young adults featuring profanity, some violence, and some sexual content, alongside its family-oriented series and films, and now airs a standard disclaimer before each broadcast of The 700 Club in which The Walt Disney Company rejects any connection to the show.
-Disney further denied the "Family" stipulation existed in late 2015 when it announced plans to rename the channel "Freeform" in January 2016.
+The former Family Channel is one of a few instances in which the amount of channel drift was limited to some degree.
+Launching as the religious network CBN Satellite Service (a cable extension of televangelist Pat Robertson's Christian Broadcasting Network) in 1977, the Family Channel later incorporated family-oriented secular programs by 1984, which became the channel's dominant form of programming for nearly two decades.
+In 1990, CBN agreed to spin off the network to International Family Entertainment, but with strings attached: the channel was required to air CBN's flagship program The 700 Club twice each weekday, in addition to a day-long CBN telethon each January in perpetuity, as part of a long-term time-buy (brokered programming).
+Following its sale to News Corporation, CBN made another long-term time-buy on the Family Channel to add a daily half-hour CBN talk show, then known as Living the Life, to the lineup.

+After The Walt Disney Company acquired the Family Channel from News Corporation in 2001, Disney planned to reformat the channel as "XYZ" (a reverse reference to the American Broadcasting Company's abbreviation), and shift its target to a hipper audience, such as college students or young women.
+(This was possibly done to avoid redundancies with their existing family-friendly Disney Channel.)
+To create XYZ, it would have been necessary to end Fox Family—Disney would have needed to create XYZ as an entirely new network, as well as negotiate carriage agreements with pay television providers from scratch.
+That process is fairly common in modern times, but it would have been relatively disruptive for one of the most widely distributed channels on cable.
+Nevertheless, under the ABC Family brand, the Family Channel drifted from its strictly family-friendly format under Disney ownership.
+The channel gradually dropped series aimed at children, and it incorporated instead programs aimed at young adults featuring profanity, some violence, and some sexual content—alongside its family-oriented series and films.
+The channel now airs a standard disclaimer before each broadcast of The 700 Club, in which The Walt Disney Company disclaims any connection to the show.
+Disney further denied that any "family" stipulation existed in late 2015, when it announced plans to rename the channel "Freeform" in January 2016.

-In February 2009, Disney XD was originally launched as a boy-oriented TV channel, with the parent channel's shows aimed mostly at girls aged 8 – 16.
+In February 2009, Disney XD was originally launched as a television channel oriented toward boys, with the parent channel's shows aimed primarily at girls aged 8–16.
 Four years later, after the network was found to have a surprisingly high female audience, Disney XD added some programs with female protagonists, such as Kim Possible and Star vs. the Forces of Evil, while maintaining a mostly action-driven format.